nicholasmfraser/oa_altmetrics_cwts/documentation.md

 This notebook contains documentation for the study on the relationship between Open Access (OA) and altmetrics.

+## Research Questions

+  - **RQ1**: Do OA articles receive more altmetric attention than non-OA articles?
+  - **RQ2**: Do articles with different *types* of OA differ in the altmetric attention they receive?
+  - **RQ3**: Which additional factors influence the relationship between OA and altmetrics?

+With respect to RQ3, the following factors will be considered: - Time - Discipline - Country of authorship - Publication venue (journal)

 ## Web of Science

 ### Article Corpus